 5346.
 SPOKEN DISCOURSE (3-0).
-Techniques for collecting, transcribing, and analyzing conversation and other forms of spoken communication, with attention to social, cognitive, and linguistic constraints on their production and use.
-Prerequisite: LING 5303.
+Techniques for collecting, transcribing, and analyzing conversation and other forms of spoken communication.
+Topics may include discourse prosody, turn-taking and exchange structure, interactional sociolinguistics, discourse in oral cultures, and cross-cultural communication.

 5348.
 TEXT ANALYSIS (3-0).
 Methods of charting and analyzing texts to reveal the systematic contributions of pragmatic choices to their organization and meaning.
 Prerequisite: LING 5303.